RFID for Postal and Logistics

+In order to approach this question, a description of the general functionality of the technology is necessary.
 RFID technology (Radio Frequency Identification) uses electromagnetic fields to transmit data within transmitter & receiver systems without having to make any physical contact.
-So-called transponders (also known as tags) are essentially comprised of a microchip and an antenna.
+So called transponders (also known as tags) are essentially comprised of a microchip and an antenna.
 The microchip is used to store electronic information, such as an identification number or a product code.
 Reading devices, or readers, are able to scan and automatically identify objects that have been equipped with transponders.
-Unlike barcodes, transponders don’t have to be held under the readers to be registered, enabling the full integration of transponders into various objects.
+Unlike bar codes, transponders don’t have to be held under the readers to be registered, enabling the full integration of transponders into various objects.

 Passive transponders are supplied with energy through electromagnetic induction as long as the source isn’t further than a couple of meters away, providing it with enough power to transmit data stored on its integrated microchip.
 For distances up to several hundred meters, active transponders with an integrated power source (battery) are used.

 A RFID system is made up of two parts, the first one being an immobile or mobile reader.
 The second part is a transponder, which can be flexibly adapted to the object’s size and shape.
 Immobile RFID readers are often created in the form of a gate.
 Mobile readers are typically portable, handheld scanners.